disclosure

 get full disclosure

-3. (legal) A previously hidden fact or series of facts that is made known.
+3. That which is disclosed; a previously hidden fact or series of facts that is made known.

 Synonyms Antonyms Related terms Translations Translations